 The challenges all security professional faces have not changed – limited resources, widening scope and breadth, and continually evolving threats.

-To cope with these challenges, there have been increasing industry conversations with varying concepts pointing towards reducing load and prioritising security as an organisational concern than a cybersecurity team-only concern.
+To cope with these challenges, there have been increasing industry conversations with varying concepts pointing towards reducing load and prioritising security as an organisational concern rather than a cybersecurity team-only concern.
 The concepts revolve around ‘Moving Security Left’ (with DevSecOps), overcoming ‘Security versus Convenience’ and Smarter Automation.

 Smarter automation, such as adopting tools, can assist organisations in coping with these challenges.
 With limited resources, tools can help organisations deal with risk by directly addressing the threats mentioned earlier.
 For organisations that have not explored using these tools or organisations looking to strengthen their security posture in these aspects, here are some solutions that can aid organisations in their walk towards a compliance-driven approach, specifically for those in the ‘maturing’ stage of cybersecurity capability: